pepelepew71/ros_gps_nav/README.md

 Based on [geonav_transform](http://wiki.ros.org/geonav_transform) .

 Use navsat_transform_node datum as the origin of map.
-And transfer gps target to map by tf utm -> map.
+Then transfer gps target to map by tf utm -> map.

 Make sure gps_nav datum is the same with navsat_transform_node datum.